zammad/zammad-admin-documentation/channels/whatsapp/index.rst

 -----

 First of all, make sure to match the prerequisites and to read the limitations above.
-If you did not setup your Meta developer account, Meta business account and your developer app, first go to our :doc:`preparation page <preparation>` and come back here after finishing it.
+If you did not setup your Meta Developer account, Meta Business account and Meta Developer app, first go to our :doc:`preparation page <preparation>` and come back here after finishing it.

 Then head over to Zammad's admin panel to add the WhatsApp channel under